geerlingguy/ansible-role-nodejs/README.md

 # Ansible Role: Node.js

-Installs Node.js on RHEL/CentOS.
+Installs Node.js on RHEL/CentOS or Debian/Ubuntu.

 ## Requirements

-None.
+Requires the EPEL repository on RedHat/CentOS (you can install it by simply adding the `geerlingguy.repo-epel` role to your playbook).

 ## Role Variables